An Early Educator’s Guide to Objective Observation

 What is objective observation?

-During this process, you will watch, listen, document, and analyze children's behaviors and habits as they socialize, explore, learn, and play.
-As a result, you'll keep detailed and meaningful documentation of patterns and activities.
+During this process, you provide information only on factual details that you can hear, see, or otherwise observe.
+You will watch, listen, document, and analyze children's behaviors and habits as they socialize, explore, learn, and play.
+As a result, you keep detailed and meaningful documentation of patterns and activities.
 All of this provides visibility into the following:

 • Behavioral challenges and changes